-Egg Collecting entails that you have found eggs in your lay boxes and now need to move them to their incubation boxes.
+Egg Collecting entails that you have found eggs in your lay boxes and now need to move them to their incubation boxes, which should already be ready or should be prepared before disturbing the eggs.
 While this is pretty self explanatory, there are some things you should keep in mind.

 Mark The Eggs

 Eggs are deposited in a specific manner and that is how the embryo inside begins to develop.
-When you find eggs in your egg laying boxes the first thing you should do is take a sharpie and place a small line on the top of the egg.
+When you find eggs in your egg laying boxes, the first thing you should do is take a sharpie and place a small line on the top of the egg like that in the picture.
 This line will be your identifier for which side is the top.
 It is crucial that you keep that line facing the top when you move the egg or you could drown the developing embryo inside.